Biogs.com

 Joseph John Cole, better known as Joe Cole, was born on 8th November 1981, in Islington, London.

-He is an attacking midfielder for England and Chelsea.
+He was an attacking midfielder for England.

 Joe Cole worked his way up through the West Ham youth academy, and from a very young age was regarded as one of the hottest new talents in English football.